-I'm a Computer Science major at the University of Illinois at Urbana-Champaign, hailing from scenic Versailles, Ohio.
+I'm a Computer Science graduate of the University of Illinois at Urbana-Champaign, hailing from scenic Versailles, Ohio.
 I love to write programs and make websites, which I accomplish by making interesting projects, including both software and hardware.
 I also enjoy working on theater lighting.

 I have a wide array of skills in computing, ranging from web development to systems/embedded programming and hardware design: